venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_02a-Manage_Governance_via_Azure_Policy.md

 1. In the Azure portal, search and select **Storage accounts** and, in the list of the storage accounts, click the entry representing the storage account you created in the previous step. (<6+2>storage)

-1. On the storage account blade, click the link representing the name of the resource group containing the storage account.
+1. On the storage account blade, click the link resource group name link.

     >**Note**: Note what resource group the storage account is in, you'll need it later in the lab.